 Waste and Recycling Consolidation Programme

-The aim is to reduce the number of diesel waste vehicles travelling throughout the area, while improving local air quality and increasing pedestrian and cyclist safety.
+The aim is to reduce the number of diesel waste vehicles traveling throughout the area while improving local air quality and increasing pedestrian and cyclist safety.

 The trial is of no cost to businesses and businesses will not experience a change to their waste service collection.

-If you want to participate in the trial, please contact Maria Curro.
+If you want to participate in the trial, please contact Amandeep Kellay.

 Delivery and Servicing to the Workplace